 How To Setup A Blog With WordPress In 5 Easy Steps!

-If you’ve been putting off the decision to setup a blog for your small business because you assume it will be complicated or time-consuming, don’t worry.
+If you’ve been putting off setting up a blog for your small business thinking it will be complicated or time-consuming, don’t worry.

 Setting up a basic WordPress website is remarkably easy.

 In fact, most people can go from start to finish in about 30 minutes—without any advanced tech skills or special training.

 While there are literally hundreds of free hosting platforms out there, the self-hosting options available with WordPress.org give small business owners much more control over their site.

 You’ll need to choose a hosting provider to use WordPress.org.

 And, this tutorial will walk you through launching a self-hosted website with Bluehost.

 So let’s get started: here’s how to create a WordPress website/blog in five quick steps.

 Setup A Blog Step 1: Choose A Domain Name